pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 How fast are our hash functions?
 --------------------------------

-Any of the functions starting from number 4 in the tables above are suitable, with the obvious exception of the random one.
+Any of the functions from label 4 onwards in the tables above are suitable, with the obvious exception of the random one.
 Which one is the best, depends on their own speed -- a well-hashing, but slow function is a bad choice.
 Let's measure.
 We'll create several versions of the `LongPoint` class, their names ending with labels from the table above.
 We'll also make special versions of `Hash_LongPoint`, using those `LongPoint`s.
 We'll run the tests on both **Java 7** and **Java 8**.